WICG/first-party-sets/README.md

    `https://foo.example.com`'s implicit state, perhaps to a singleton set.
 -  This complex set of patterns and implicit behaviors must be reevaluated against existing origins every time a first-party set is updated.
--  The patterns also make the meaning of the size limit unclear.
 -  Certificate wildcards (which themselves depend on the public suffix list) don't match an entire subtree.
 This conflicts with wanting to express implicit states above.